-The Fund pursues its objective primarily by investing in issues of preferred and debt securities believed to be undervalued relative to credit quality and other investment characteristics.
+The Fund pursues its objectives primarily by investing in issues of preferred and other income securities believed to be undervalued relative to credit quality and other investment characteristics.
 In making this determination, the Advisor evaluates the fundamental characteristics of an issuer, including an issuer's creditworthiness, and also takes into account prevailing market factors.
-In analyzing credit quality, the Advisor considers not only fundamental analysis, but also an issuer's corporate and capital structure and the placement of the preferred or debt securities within that structure.
+In analyzing credit quality, the Advisor considers not only fundamental analysis, but also an issuer's corporate and capital structure and the placement of the preferred or other income securities within that structure.
 In evaluating relative value, the Advisor also takes into account call, conversion and other structural security features, in addition to such factors as the likely directions of credit ratings and relative value versus other income security classes.
-The Fund will not seek to achieve specific environmental, social or governance ("ESG") outcomes through its portfolio of investments, nor will it pursue an overall impact or sustainable investment strategy.
-However, the Advisor does not generally exclude investments based on ESG factors alone, when considering an investment opportunity with material exposure to carbon emissions regulation, this risk may be considered as one factor in the Advisor's holistic review process.
+In assessing duration, the Advisor considers potential changes to interest rates, and a security's yield, coupon payments (including the frequency of coupon resets, if applicable), price and par value and call features, in addition to the amount of time until the security matures.
+The Fund will not seek to achieve specific environmental, social and governance ("ESG") outcomes through its portfolio of investments, nor will it pursue an overall impact or sustainable investment strategy.
+However, the Advisor will incorporate consideration of relevant ESG factors into its investment decision-making.
+For example, although the Advisor does not generally exclude investments based on ESG factors alone, when considering an investment opportunity with material exposure to carbon emissions regulation, this risk may be considered as one factor in the Advisor's holistic review process.

-Under normal market conditions, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in a portfolio of preferred and debt securities issued by U.S. and non-U.S. companies, including traditional preferred securities; hybrid preferred securities that have investment and economic characteristics of both preferred stock and debt securities; floating rate preferred securities; corporate debt securities; convertible securities; contingent capital securities ("CoCos"); and securities of other open-end, closed-end or exchange-traded funds ("ETFs") that invest primarily in preferred and/or debt securities as described herein.
+Under normal market conditions, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in a portfolio of preferred and other income securities issued by U.S. and non-U.S. companies, which may be either exchange-traded or available over-the-counter ("OTC").
+Such securities include traditional preferred securities; hybrid preferred securities that have investment and economic characteristics of both preferred stock and debt securities; floating rate preferred securities; corporate debt securities; convertible securities; contingent capital securities ("CoCos"); and securities of other open-end, closed-end or exchange-traded funds ("ETFs") that invest primarily in preferred and/or debt securities as described herein.
 To the extent the Fund invests in securities of other open-end, closed-end or ETFs, the Fund will consider the investments of these funds, to the extent known by the Fund, in determining compliance with this policy.
 The Fund may also invest in certain restricted securities including securities that are only eligible for resale pursuant to Rule 144A under the Securities Act of 1933 (the "Securities Act") (referred to as Rule 144A Securities) and securities of U.S. and non-U.S. issuers that are issued through private offerings without registration with the Securities and Exchange Commission (the "SEC") pursuant to Regulation S under the Securities Act.